 In the age of personalised marketing, chatbots emerge as one of the few channels that can offer a genuine one-to-one experience between brands and users.

-However, this doesn’t prevent most of the marketing industry drooling over the fictional idea of AI being able to fool people into thinking they were talking to a person when they should have been asking themselves what problems can chatbots solve that other solutions can’t/can’t do as well?
+However, this doesn’t prevent most of the marketing industry from drooling over the fictional idea of AI being able to fool people into thinking they were talking to a person when they should have been asking themselves what problems can chatbots solve that other solutions can’t/can’t do as well.

 If these are the kind of questions you’ve been answering over the past couple of years and you think now is the time to build your first bot, then you’ve come to the right place.
 Here are the best chatbot builders in an article 100% free of any unfounded hype or hyperbole.